Poojag30/Basic-Csharp-Projects/README.md

  **2.Temperature Converter** :This program provides a menu to choose between converting Celsius to Fahrenheit or Fahrenheit to Celsius, and then performs the conversion based on the user's choice.

  **3.Currency Converter** : This program converts a given amount in USD to either Euro, British Pound, or Indian Rupee based on the user's choice.

+ **4.Todo List** : This code provides a basic console-based interface for managing a todo list.
+It allows users to add tasks to a list and then list all the tasks.